Link Search Menu Expand Document

 [*] Auxiliary module execution completed

-msf6 auxiliary(admin/dcerpc/samr_computer) > use auxiliary/admin/ldap/rbcd
+msf6 auxiliary(admin/dcerpc/samr_account) > use auxiliary/admin/ldap/rbcd

 Now use the RBCD module to read the current value of msDS-AllowedToActOnBehalfOfOtherIdentity: